Bryce Young: 2023

-Young was selected by the Carolina Panthers as the first overall pick in the 2023 NFL Draft.
-The Panthers, who held the ninth overall pick, traded that pick, wide receiver D. J. Moore, and several other draft picks to the Chicago Bears for the first overall pick.
-He signed his four-year rookie contract, worth $37.9 million fully guaranteed, on July 21, 2023.
+Young was selected by the Carolina Panthers with the first overall pick in the 2023 NFL draft.
+The Panthers had acquired the pick from the Chicago Bears in a trade that included the ninth overall pick, wide receiver D. J. Moore, and additional draft selections.
+He signed a four-year, fully guaranteed rookie contract worth $37.9 million on July 21, 2023.